hephaest0s/Lavender/README.md

 # Lavender

-Lavender is a firefox browser extension that converts gendered English pronouns (e.g., he, she, herself) to gender-neutral pronouns (ze, ze, hirself).
+Lavender is a Firefox browser extension that converts gendered English pronouns (e.g., he, she, herself) to gender-neutral pronouns (e.g., ze, ze, hirself).

 Gender-neutral pronouns are pronouns that do not specify the gender of their referents.
 Often times, the gender of a person is not relevant to the message that the text carries.
 Moreover, not all people's gender identities are encompassed by the gender binary that the 20th-century English language imposes.